← Back to Drug List

 • Continue close monitoring post-hospitalization for possibly delayed adverse effects, particularly throughout the expected neutrophil nadir.
 Granulocyte colony-stimulating factors and antibiotics may need to be continued.

-Clinical Considerations & Definitions
+Warnings & Clinical Considerations

 • Examples of early onset fluoropyrimidine toxicities include: Gastrointestinal (oral mucositis, diarrhea, anorexia), Cardiac (arrhythmia, chest pain, cardiac arrest), Hematologic (neutropenia, thrombocytopenia), Dermatologic (erythema, desquamation), and Neurologic/CNS (altered mental status, seizures, confusion).